 Money market instruments have different securities, which can be utilised for short term borrowings.
-Few different types of market money are:
+A few different types of market money are:

-It is the oldest and traditional money market instruments and practised across the globe.
+- Treasury Bill- It is the oldest and traditional money market instrument and is practised across the globe.
 The instrument is declared by the Government and does not have to pay any interest.
 This is available at a discounted rate at the time of issue.

 Types of Capital Market

 The Capital Market instrument involves both the auction market and dealer market.
 It is classified into two sections: Primary Market and Secondary Market.

 - Primary Market: Here, fresh contracts are given to the people for the subscription purpose.

 - Secondary Market: The securities that have already been issued are exchanged among investors.